hoko/hoko-docs/_posts/2015-04-09-benefits_newsletters.md

 is either one way of the other.
 Moreover, mobile deep links to apps usually drive users to welcome or sign up views.
 Truth be told, mobile deep links don't work if the app is not installed.

-Thus app owners decide to use links to their web sites to guarantee a functional experience.
-The user can then click on a smart banner or button to jump from the website to the app.

 All these jumps hinder the experience.
 Mobile developers create beautiful apps that are designed for premium experiences on mobile devices.
 Hence, the optimal experience should in fact be taking users from Newsletters to Apps and straight to the product view and through the App Store to install the